anse3832/DeepQA-modified/README.md

    You must save the reference and distoted images in "Test_Images" folder The example of saving file is listed as below

-   1) put reference images in Test_Images/Reference folder
+   1) put reference images in "Test_Images/Reference" folder
-   2) put distorted images in Test_Images folder
+   2) put distorted images in "Test_Images folder"

-   there are examplar images in Test_Images foler
+   There are examplar images in "Test_Images" foler